CHUAIXU9804/ai201-project1-unofficial-guide-starter/planning.md

      with my specified chunk size and overlap" is a plan. -->

 **Milestone 3 — Ingestion and chunking:**
+I'll provide Claude Code my chunking strategy section as well as the document section, ask it to implement the ingestion_text() and chunk_text () with my provided documents and my specified chunk size and overlap.
+I'll verify the output to check if it matches against my specification

 **Milestone 4 — Embedding and retrieval:**
+I'll provide Claude Code my Retrieval section, with the embedding model, and top k decision, as well as my trade off reflection ask it to implement the embedding_vector() and retrieval_to_generation () function with the information provided from the sections.
+I'll verify the output to check if it matches against my specification

 **Milestone 5 — Generation and interface:**
+I'll provide Claude Code my Eveluation Plan section, ask it to implement the generate_answer () function with the information provided from the sections.
+I'll verify the output to check if it matches against my specification